 From: Lehi, UT

 May 2013 - pretty clean now, though the crack is still painfully rough.
-It's a short crack, but would still recommend taping or crack gloves.
+Good thing it's a short crack!
 Awesome natural continuation of stoic calculus, and not bad if your crack technique is good